 When you retire in Portugal, you should also try to learn the language.
 Language schools in Portugal offer a wide range of courses but if you prefer to learn the language from home, there’s also a lot of online courses and apps, like Babbel and Duolingo, which are mostly useful for deepening vocabulary, but less for strengthening grammar and communication.
 Some popular Portuguese language schools are CIAL, in Lisbon, and CEL, in Porto.

 Speaking is crucial when learning the Portuguese language, because the phonetic structure is complex, which often makes it difficult to pronounce some words.
 How quickly you learn the language might also depend on your language skills.
 People who speak French or Spanish often find it easier to learn Portuguese because the languages are similar.

 If you already have previous knowledge, a language tandem would be suitable for you.
 There are often groups on social media that offer regular events where you meet not only like-minded people, but also locals that you can hopefully try a tandem with.

 At Pearls, we help you through the whole process of coming to Portugal and finding a home.
 From the moment you contact us, we do everything in our power to make sure both your arrival and stay run as smoothly as possible.
 Our services don’t end the moment you’re settled – apart from an extensive research and consultations on what properties would be best for you, we offer a free after-sales service and assistance in every step of the integration process.

-You won’t have to stress about things like knowing what Visa to apply to and how; opening a Portuguese bank account; getting a NIF number; knowing what architect and construction companies to hire in case of renovation and many more aspects, which you can find on this page.
-You can also contact us for a free consultation.
+You won’t have to stress about things like knowing what Visa to apply to and how; opening a Portuguese bank account; getting a NIF number; knowing what architect and construction companies to hire in case of renovation and many more aspects, which you can find on our buyer’s agent service list.

 Sign up for our newsletter and don’t miss the latest news and offers!